-Using the Orbis list for 2020, the bottom quartiles threshold of turnover and number of employees were computed.
-The companies were selected with more than 7.95 billion USD and more than 1008 employees.
-After excluding companies listed in the main stock index and subsidiaries, a total of 18 companies were considered, corresponding to 25 individuals (Chairperson/CEO/President) under the second criteria.
+For the non-listed companies, we used the Orbis list for 2020, and the bottom quartiles threshold of turnover and number of employees were computed.
+As a consequence, the companies selected had more than 7.95 billion USD in turnover and more than 1008 employees.

+After excluding companies already listed in the main stock index and subsidiaries, a total of 18 additional companies were considered, corresponding to 25 individuals (Chairperson/CEO/President).

 The source used for this criterion was Forbes's published list of the 50 richest in Portugal.
 It was not possible to find the publication for 2020, so the list for 2019 was considered.

 Forbes identify the individual and the family with a reference to the head of the family.
 We considered individuals with a wealth above 0.18 billion USD, corresponding to the half the average of the three lowest market-capitalization value, considering PSI (first rule).

 The upper quartile of the net wealth calculated was 0.7 billion USD, but the number of individuals above this value is lower than with the previous rule, so we considered the net wealth above 0.18 billion USD.
 Because this value is above 1 billion USD, we kept only the billionaires.

 According to Forbes list, the richest in Portugal is Fernanda Amorim and family.
 In this case we split the fortune with a son (António Amorim) and a daughter (Paula Amorim), both Chairperson and CEO in two big companies, listed in the main stock index.
 Another reference of a family occurs, but only the head of the family was considered (Vítor Manuel da Silva Ribeiro).

 In total 6 individuals were considered with a median net wealth of 1.56 billion USD, and a total of 11.2 billion USD.

-4) Fourth criterion: Other entities participating in the making of the economic regulation
+3) Third criterion: Other entities participating in the making of the economic regulation